Work Requirement

 An ABAWD is a FoodShare member who meets all of the following conditions:

-• Is able to work; and
+• Is able to work;

-• Is not pregnant
+• Is not exempt

 ABAWD Time Limited Benefits